 Because the park consists of two deserts—the Colorado Desert and the Mojave Desert—Joshua Tree can get very hot and dry, making it uncomfortable to explore the park in summer and early fall.

-However, in February the temperatures tend to be around the mid-60s…perfect weather to enjoy the park.
+However, in February, the temperatures tend to be around the mid-60s…perfect weather to enjoy the park before it heats up in summer.
 (June is another great month to visit!)

 Joshua Tree National Park is known for its unique landscapes full of Joshua Trees and granite boulders, which are plentiful throughout the park.

-Some of the best trails to explore with only one day in Joshua Tree include Hidden Valley Trail, Skull Rock, Arch Rock, Barkers Dam, and the Cholla Cactus Garden.
+Our favorite trails to explore with only one day in Joshua Tree include Hidden Valley Trail, Skull Rock, Arch Rock, Barker’s Dam, and the Cholla Cactus Garden.

 With sunset around 5:30 pm this time of year, you’ll enjoy plenty of time to see winter constellations like Orion’s Belt, Gemini, and the Taurus constellation.